Learning the Boundary of Solvability: Aligning LLMs to Detect Unsolvable Problems: Limitations

 \section{Limitations}

 While the UnsolvableQA dataset is relatively comprehensive within the selected domains (logic puzzles, mathematics, mazes), it may not fully encompass the various forms of inherently unsolvable problems encountered in real-world applications.
 Future work could expand the dataset to include more diverse and ambiguous types of unsolvable problems.
+Additionally, due to computational resource constraints, we were unable to conduct a more exhaustive set of ablation studies, such as scaling experiments on larger model architectures.